Do you think you have Fibroids?

 Your evaluation will also include a physical exam.
 Even the most annoying fibroid may not be able to be felt on exam.
 Most likely, we will want you to have an ultrasound.
 If we suspect the fibroid is inside the uterine cavity, we may suggest a sonohysterogram.
 You may need an endometrial biopsy.

 Some women just want to know if they have fibroids.
 Other women want to find out what their treatment options are.
-The treatment you choose will depend on where you are in life as it relates to having children, how long you have been at your job and how much time off you have, what vacations or other plans do you have?
+The treatment you choose will depend on where you are in life as it relates to having children, how long you have been at your job and how much time off you have, what vacations or other plans you have.
 We will tailor your plan to your life and your concerns.

 Sometimes fibroids don't require any treatment at all.
 Sometimes the symptoms can be alleviated with medication.
 In her practice, Dr. Schapiro has done a variety of surgeries for fibroids, including open myomectomies, open hysterectomies, robotic myomectomies and robotic hysterectomies and was voted a top robotic surgeon.
 She now specializes in noninvasive surgeries without incisions, so she is an excellent person for a second opinion to find out which procedure may be best for you whether you opt for surgery, medication, or a uterine fibroid embolization.

 Fibroids that are inside the uterine lining can cause heavy bleeding, long periods, miscarriages and difficulty getting pregnant.
 These are often the easiest to remove and can be removed with no incisions.
-Click below to watch a video of Dr. Schapiro removing a fibroid no incisions.
+Click below to watch a video of Dr. Schapiro removing a fibroid with no incisions.
 The procedure is called a hysteroscopic myomectomy.